- Emergency Management

 How does it spread?
 Covid-19 is spread primarily through respiratory droplets (meaning moisture that comes from coughing, sneezing, singing, or talking).
 The virus may also spread by airborne transmission in certain circumstances.
 The infection may be transmitted by exposure to the virus in small droplets and particles that can linger in the air for minutes to hours.
 These viruses may be able to infect people who are farther than 6 feet away from the person who is infected or after that person has left the space, and occur within enclosed spaces that have inadequate ventilation.
 On some occasions, the infected person may be breathing heavily, such as when singing or exercising.

 What are the best ways to protect myself?
 You’ve heard this: Get vaccinated against Covid-19, wash your hand often, use hand sanitizer, disinfect, wear a mask, and maintain at least 6 feet of distance from others when possible.

 Do I really need to wear a mask?
-Yes, says the CDC, when you are around other people.
-People can be contagious before they show any symptoms.
-A face covering protects others and offers you some protection.
+Other than medical offices, there are few mandates.
+However, a face covering protects others and offers you some protection.
 Here are some tips.